Keeping your workplace safe and healthy is our highest priority at Airsafe.

-An Airsafe Occupation Hygienist can help you to evaluate the risk of heat stress in you work place, providing you with tips to reduce the risk to your employees.
+Our occupational hygienist can help you to evaluate the risk of heat stress in you work place, providing you with tips to reduce the risk to your employees.

 Did you know that exposure to hazardous noise at work is a major cause of hearing loss in NSW?

 Employees can suffer temporary or permanent hearing loss when they're exposed to workplace noise exceeding the exposure standard of 85 decibels.

 Hearing loss happens when hair cells in the inner ear are permanently damaged.
 Once they are destroyed, they never grow back.

 Known as noise induced hearing loss (NIHL), the damage usually occurs over a number of years.
 Often a permanent condition, it can have a negative impact on an employee's life.